nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-21-the-rest-of-our-time-in-madrid.md

 In the museum was also saw plenty of work by Salvador Dalì, and I learned that I'm a fan of the work of Juan Mirò.
 Unfortunately by the time we tried to see it, the 4th floor was closed.
 We'd be back on Tuesday before our train to see the rest.

 # Cien Montaditos - an aside

 We walked back to the airBnB after the museum, but not before stopping at Cien Montaditos.
 Cien Montaditos is a Spanish fast food chain, and is absolute perfection in a way that only Spain could pull off.

 Cien Montaditos translates to "100 little sandwiches", which is exactly what they offer.
 Sandwich prices range from 1 euro to a euro fifty, but on Sunday and Wednesday,nearly everything on the menu is a euro.
 The only items not a euro are the salads, down to two euros from three fifty.

 ![](/img/madrid/cienMontMenu.jpg)

 Alright, so they're cheap.
-They're also shocklingly good.
-The menu includes sandwiches of spanish ham, spanish tortilla (an egg and potato delicacy), chorizo, squid in squid ink, and on and on and on.
+They're also shockingly good.
+The menu includes sandwiches of Spanish ham, Spanish tortilla (an egg and potato delicacy), chorizo, squid in squid ink, and on and on and on.
 Like I said, there are 100.
 For the sweet tooth - they have desert ditos on chocolate bread.

 ![](/img/madrid/cienMontaditos.jpg)